-CST administrator: Ms Amanda October
+Programme administrator: Ms Amanda October Centre for Sustainability Transitions (CST)

 E-mail: cstenquiries@sun.ac.za Website: www.sun.ac.za/cst

 Subjects, Modules and Module Contents

 1. Definitions and explanations of important terms

 It is important that you take note of the definitions of a few terms in order to understand and use this chapter fully.
 The example below shows how these terms will appear later in this chapter.